jeffgortmaker/pyblp/docs/background.rst

 .. math:: \Gamma_{jk} = \sum_{i=1}^{I_t} w_i s_{jti}s_{kti}\frac{\partial U_{jti}}{\partial p_{jt}}.
    :label: capital_gamma

 Derivatives in these expressions are derived from the definition of :math:`U` in :eq:`utilities`.
-An alternative form of the first-order conditions is called the :math:`\zeta`-markup equation in :ref:`Morrow and Skerlos (2011) <ms11>`:
+An alternative form of the first-order conditions is called the :math:`\zeta`-markup equation in :ref:`references:Morrow and Skerlos (2011)`:

 .. math:: p = c + \zeta,
    :label: zeta_markup